tdelora/motionDetectVLC/README.md

 - no-motion-video (string): Videos to play when no motion is detected.
 - bored-time (int): Time in seconds between bored timer events.
 - bored-videos (list): Videos to play when the bored timer fires.
 The list will be run in order returning to the first video when the list is exhausted.
-- motion-sensor-pin (int): The GPIO pin to be read for motion events.
-If motion-sensor-pin is not specified the script reads from pin 12.
 - vlc-fullscreen (boolean): Specifies if VLC should be run in full-screen mode.
 If vlc-fullscreen is not specified the script defaults to false.
 - os-environment (dictionary): OS environment variables to be set as the script starts.

 Optional GPIO Parameters:
-- led-status (boolean): Enable the LED status operations
-- gpio-config (dictionary): Dictionary of dictionaries for GPIO pins and LED status color settings.
+- gpio-config (dictionary): Dictionary for GPIO pins, LED status color and other related settings.
 Not all dictionaries or dictionary entries are needed, if a setting is not specified the default values are utilized.
 Member dictionaries and their parameters:
+    - led-status (boolean): Enable the LED status operations.
+Default: True
+    - button-ops (boolean): Enable the button operations.
+Default: True
+    - add-unknown-pairs (boolean): Allow the yaml configuration file to add entries to the dictionaries.
+Default: False
     - gpioPins (dictionary): GPIO pins to be used for LED and button operations.
       - redPin (int): Pin for red.
 Default: 13
       - greenPin (int): Pin for green.
 Default: 6
       - bluePin (int): Pin for blue.
 Default: 18
       - buttonPin (int): Pin for the button signal.
 Default: 16
+      - motionPin (int): Pin for the PIR motion detection.
+Default: 12
     - ledStatusColors (dictionary): LED colors for the various script status modes.
 Modes are:
       - start (string): Color displayed in the startup phase.
 Default: #FF0000 (red)
       - bored (string): Color displayed when bored videos are playing.
 Default: #0000FF (blue)